-Figure 1: Priority public health conditions analytical framework to change; and what has been tried and what were the lessons learned.
+Figure 1: Priority public health conditions analytical framework

 Source: Blas and Sivasankara Kurup, 2010, p.
 7

 As part of the WHO-led PPHC-KN, a research node was created and charged with substantiating, through empirical case study research, how specific public health programmes have addressed issues related to the social determinants of health and equity.
 This effort involved 13 institutions and more than 40 researchers.
 The current volume is a compilation and synthesis of these 13 case studies.
 The case studies examine the implementation challenges of addressing the social determinants of health, especially in low- and middle-income settings.